 Conveyer Belts in Commercial Fishing

-One of these pieces of equipment used on a lot of commercial fishing vessels is a conveyor belt.
-This is used to quickly and efficiently process fresh fish and other kinds of seafood.
-Conveyor belts take the catch from the deck to processing areas, and into and out of cargo storage.
+A conveyor belt is an important piece of equipment used on many commercial fishing vessels.
+Workers use it to quickly and efficiently process fresh fish and other kinds of seafood.
+Conveyor belts take the catch from the deck to processing areas and into and out of cargo storage.

 The Risks of Working with Conveyor Belts

 The types of accidents that can occur for workers are numerous.
-A conveyor belt is designed to keep moving, and there are many parts that make up this machine, any of which could fail or cause an injury to a worker while engaging in daily work tasks.
+A conveyor belt is designed to keep moving, and many parts make up this machine, any of which could fail or cause an injury to a worker while engaging in daily work tasks.